-- Otago Central Rail Trail: This is said to be the trail that inspired the beginning of New Zealand Cycle Trail network.
+- Otago Central Rail Trail: This is said to be the trail that inspired the beginning of the New Zealand Cycle Trail network.
 If you’re a beginner cyclist, this will be an easy one for you, so go and give it a try!
 (For more info, go here).

 - Great Taste Trail: This is a leisurely track that goes through Nelson, Wakefield, Richmond, Motueka, and Kaiteriteri.
 You’ll love the wineries, boutiques, and quaint towns that the region has to offer.
 But if you’re looking for a more challenging trail, you can do the Dun Mountain Trail in the same area.
 (For more info, go here).

 - Queenstown Trail: As you would expect, this trail aims to highlight the best of Queenstown as it links to Arrowtown and Gibbston Valley.
 (120km, more info here).

 - Alps 2 Ocean Cycle Trail: This is New Zealand’s longest cycle trail at 306km as it starts from the foot of Mt.
 Cooke and finishing up on the Pacific Ocean shores in Oamaru.
 You’ll certainly enjoy the rivers, glacier-carved valleys, lakes, and plains that you’ll be going through on this journey.
 (For more info, go here).

 12. Do city or town tours and stops